For the most part, I’ve found that Go developers are pretty good at using global constants for configuration rather than global variables.

-In this article, we will explore some alternative options to effectively make constant maps, slices, and arrays, albeit with some trade-offs.
+In this article, we will explore some alternative options that allow us to make a form of constant maps, slices, and arrays, albeit with some trade-offs.
+Please don’t use global variables if you can avoid them!

-The solution, which I explain in more detail later, is to use initialization functions.
-While of course the variables once created are still changeable, at least you can always get a new copy with the guarantee that it has the correct values.
+The solution is to use initialization functions.
+While slices, maps, and arrays once created are still able to be mutated, at least you can always get a new copy by re-calling the initialization copy.
+The new copy is guaranteed to contain the original values.

 func getArray() [5]int {